 The Bodhisatta was once a tree fairy who lived in a neem tree in a cemetery.
-One day a thief fresh from a job came and hid out under the Bodhisatta’s tree.
+One day a thief fresh from a job came and rested under the Bodhisatta’s tree.
 In those days, thieves were impaled with stakes made from neem tree branches, and if the thief was caught there, the Bodhisatta’s tree would be damaged.
-So the Bodhisatta told the thief the king’s men were fast on his trail and he should flee immediately.
+So the Bodhisatta told the thief that the king’s men were fast on his trail and he should flee immediately.
 And the thief did.

-Another tree fairy who lived in a nearby Bodhi tree asked the Bodhisatta why he helped the thief and the Bodhisatta said he did not want a branch cut off.
+Another tree fairy who lived in a nearby Bodhi tree asked the Bodhisatta why he helped the thief, and the Bodhisatta said he did not want a branch cut off.
 The people chasing the thief arrived soon after and saw that he had rested there.
 Before continuing the chase, one of them said that after catching the thief they would bring him back there to be hung from this neem tree or impaled with a branch from it.
 The Bodhi tree fairy commented how wise the Bodhisatta was for thinking about the future.